 There are a variety of ways to get involved in the legislative process.
-Oftentimes, the most effective way to make your voice heard on a particular issue is to contact your state legislator, either by calling his/her office or sending an email.
+The most effective way to make your voice heard on a particular issue is to contact your state legislator, either by calling his/her office or sending an email.
 You can also attend a legislative committee hearing and testify on a bill.

 Calling Your Legislator